opt-out-tools/opt-out/README.md

 1. Clone a local copy of the master branch of this repo
 2. `npm run start:firefox`

 This command will open a new firefox window which has the extension installed.
+However the default settings will not persist any login data, and you will need to sign in to twitter each time you stop running the command.

+To persist your twitter login data after stopping the process, follow these instructions:
+* Create a new profile on firefox (at `about:profiles`)
+* Open an instance of firefox as this profile
+  - `firefox -p your_profile_name`
+* Sign in to twitter in the browser that opens, you can then close the browser
+* Run the development environment start command with a flag to point to this profile.
+  - `npm run start:firefox -- -p=your_profile_name`

 The module hot-refreshes the browser when there is a change in the source code.
 To force an update in the browser, simply press `r` in the terminal where web-ext is running.

-Currently only firefox is configured.

 ## Project Development